 Even being someone who favors a brutal high intensity interval training routine, and/or strength training, I love this workout!
 So even if you're a more advanced or experienced exerciser, don't think that you wont benefit from this low impact workout.
 These are the kinds of exercises I will do in front of the television to warm myself up for a light yoga or stretching routine.
 The movements feel fantastic on stiff, sore muscles, which is why this is also an ideal routine for people who spend all day at a computer; take a break from your work day and put yourself through this workout and you're going to feel refreshed and better able to focus.

-If you need to stick to low impact routines for your workouts, you may want to consider our 4 Week Low Impact Program or FB Low Impact Round 2, each of which are challenging and very effective but also beginner friendly.
+If you need to stick to low impact routines for your workouts, you may want to consider our 4 Week FB Low Impact Program or FB Low Impact Round 2, each of which are challenging and very effective, but also beginner friendly.
 FB Plus also has some great options for beginners, including Challenges, Custom Workout, and exclusive content.

 40 Seconds on, 10 seconds off, twice through in an ABAB format